aragon/hack/docs/tutorial.md

 In order for aragonAPI to function, it needs some metadata about your app.
 This metadata is specified in two manifest files; `manifest.json` and `arapp.json`.

-`arapp.json` defines smart contract and aragonPM-specific things like the roles in your app and the name and version of your app.
+`arapp.json` defines smart contract and aragonPM-specific things like the roles in your app or diferent environments.

-Let's modify `arapp.json` so that it knows about the roles we defined previously:
+Let's modify `arapp.json` so that it knows about the roles we defined previously and use the development environment:

 ```js
 {